disgustinghuman/huntercoin/betterQt_readme.txt

 Safemode:       uses regular game.dat

-Advanced mode:  compiled with additional variables in the gamestate (game.dat)
+Advanced mode:  compiled with "#define PERMANENT_LUGGAGE" for additional variables in the gamestate (game_sv2.dat)
-                -> uncomment "#define PERMANENT_LUGGAGE"
+                -> copy game_sv2.dat to the same folder as game.dat,
-                -> delete or rename the original game.dat, or the node will not start, if no game.dat is present, a new one is generated (takes ~15 minutes on testnet, ~5 hours on mainnet)
+                   if no game_sv2.dat is present, a new one is generated (takes ~15 minutes on testnet, ~5 hours on mainnet)

 Gems:           a NPC by the name of "Tia'tha" will spawn every 1242 chronons near the middle of the right or left map border
                 (1 free gem, and 1 free storage vault for the first hunter on same tile),